ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The main most important skill is identifying the actors, going into their perspective/heads and visualising the action performed.
 You can then connnect across actions to understand the situation.
 Maybe brainstorming a mind map on paper might help?

 In any situation, there is a space of actors/reactors, and a space of actions/reactions that each actor can take.

-Quick note: Precise vs non precise visualisation (former which was referred to above), the key difference is in the former you are focused on the precise variables or quantities and getting a visually accurate simulation of whatever phenomena you are trying to understand.
-In the latter you are doing it to get a feel for the situations/action taken by a person.

-In markets, the actors (who) in the situation is anchored to the asset/contract price in question.
+We can categorize situations/actors/actions and make connections across them - the idea that certain actions get performed by certain actors in certain situations - so the past repeats itself and we can use the past to predict the future.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">The most interesting thing in the world is trying to see if you can understand what drives other people, putting yourself in their place and mind</p>&mdash; Emanuel Derman @emanuelderman.bsky (@EmanuelDerman) <a href="https://twitter.com/EmanuelDerman/status/2013085648203239619?ref_src=twsrc%5Etfw">January 19, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>